Combo819/social-media-archiver/packages/documentation/docs/guide/post.md

 # Post

-Here needs three steps to complete the post crawling: parse post id, request post and transform the response to fullfil the database requirement.
+Three steps to complete the post scraping: parse post id, request post and transform the response to fullfil the database requirement.

 ## Parse